 EUSAIR objectives.
 The objective of the Topic is to foster the development of effective multimodal connections, taking into account the integration of maritime transport of passengers and goods with landside modes such as rail and road networks, as well as the connection to the main airport nodes.
 Ports and airports of the Adriatic and Ionian seas are immediate entry points to the region from abroad, whereas inland waterways provide important international connections to/from the region.
 An appropriate transport policy must take into account all these considerations promoting multimodality, while also taking into account environmental aspects (e.g. air emission), economic growth and social development.

-Flagships.
-The work under this Topic is a continuation of the previous EUSAIR work flagships, such as the ‘Adriatic-Ionian multimodal corridors.

 Specific objectives of the Topic

 In light of the above objectives, challenges and opportunities, the activities under this Topic aim at